 These loans are available to Alaska residents who attend Corban full time.
 For more information click here.

 Available to Oregon residents who demonstrate significant financial need on the FAFSA.
 Maximum awards vary yearly.
 For more information click here.

 Private scholarships available to students who apply.
 Application and list of scholarships are available on the Oregon Student Assistance Commission's (OSAC) website.
 For more information click here.

-These scholarships range from $5,000 to $11,000 and are automatically awarded to students who meet certain criteria.
-All academic scholarships are renewable if the student maintains a 3.0 cumulative GPA at Corban.
+These scholarships range from $7,000 to $17,000 and are automatically awarded to students who meet certain criteria.
+Presidential and Chancellor's academic scholarships are renewable if the student maintains a 3.0 cumulative GPA at Corban.
+Dean's and Director's academic scholarships are renewable if the student maintains a 2.7 cumulative GPA at Corban.

-Awarded to students with significant achievements.
-The award amounts range from $250 to $1,000.
-An Achievement Scholarship Application must be received by the Admissions Office by February 15 to qualify .
+Awarded to students who make a difference in their schools, communities, and churches.
+The award amounts range from $500 to $1,000.
+A Difference-Maker Grant application must be received by the Admissions Office by February 1 to qualify.

 If you have a parent that has graduated from Corban you are eligible for a $500 scholarship.